 Follow-up coaching, whether one-on-one or group, is separate and costs are listed below.

-If your program runs over multiple weeks or months, the costs will typically be on the lower end of the per-hour range.
+If your program runs over multiple weeks or months, the costs will typically be toward the lower end of the range.

 Coaching, group or one-on-one

 All coaching includes between-session email support and optional voice recording of each session.